 Kevin is a member and has been active in the leadership of the Massachusetts Bar Association (MBA).
 Over the years, he continually presents and/or publishes on the legal issues related to Wills, Estates, Trusts and Probate Litigation for such organizations as the MBA, Massachusetts Continuing Legal Education (MCLE), Massachusetts.
 Society of CPA’s (MSCPA), the PIABA Legal Journal and numerous other organizations.
 One of Kevin’s articles was published by nine state societies of CPA’s.
 Recently, Kevin has become more aware and presented and published on the topic of “Elder Abuse: the Legal and Financial Exploitation of the Elderly”.

-Kevin attended Stonehill College and played football there.
-After earning his CPA from two prominent Boston CPA firms, Kevin chose to pursue law school.
+Kevin attended Stonehill College.
+After earning his CPA and working for two prominent Boston CPA firms, Kevin chose to pursue law school.
 He attended New England School of Law at night while working initially as a Securities Fraud Investigator for the Massachusetts Securities Division dealing with issues including prosecuting frauds of all types, such as “insider trading”; filing false financial information; and several Ponzi schemes.
 Later while still in law school, Kevin became a bank fraud Investigator for the FDIC.
 In that capacity, he was responsible for determining civil and criminal liability in numerous failed financial institutions.
 He worked concurrent and as a part of the New England Bank Fraud Task Force with the FBI, the Secret Service, the U. S. Attorney’s Office, and the Department of Justice, to prosecute bank fraud.
 With that experience under his belt, he focused his practice on tax, financial, and probate litigation as well as estate planning.

 Volunteer of the Year Award from the Massachusetts Bar Association for his work on the MBA Centennial Fundraising Committee acquiring significant sponsorships for the MBA centennial celebration, September 2011.Professional And Community Involvement